Valley Metro Rail

-In the years since it opened in 2008, the system has undergone four expansions (including the Tempe Streetcar), with at least three more scheduled.
-Furthermore, extensions are planned into West Phoenix at Desert Sky Mall and to South Phoenix at Baseline Road, all of which were expanded as a direct result of obtaining funding under the Proposition 104 sales tax increase.
+In the years since it opened in 2008, the system has undergone six expansions (including the infill station at 50th Street/Washington and the Valley Metro Streetcar), with two more scheduled.
+Extensions are underway into West Phoenix to the Arizona State Capitol and onwards to Desert Sky Mall, both of which were expanded due to obtaining funding under the Proposition 104 sales tax increase.